Pre-Disputes

 When to use:

-• After retrieving pre-dispute details (if files are attached)
+• After retrieving pre-dispute details (when files are attached)

 • To review consumer-submitted evidence before preparing response